almushel/sc2d/README.md

 # Simple Collision 2D
 *A single-file 2D collision library written in C.*

 The goal with this library is to create a straightforward library that checks for collisions and calculates overlaps for a wide variety of 2 dimensional shapes and lines (and doesn't try to do anything else).
 It should be clear from the code and the comments what each function is doing.
-There are no dependencies aside from `math.h`.

 ## Using the Library